OWASP/owasp-mastg/Document/0x04f-Testing-Network-Communication.md

     $ sudo iptables -t nat -A PREROUTING -p tcp --dport 443 -j DNAT --to-destination 127.0.0.1:8080
     ```

-- Add entry in `/etc/hosts` for target location and point it to your intercepting proxy address.
-This creates similar situation to being MiTM and you need to redirect port 443 to port, which is used by your interception proxy.
-Redirection can be applied as mentioned above.
-Additionally, you need to redirect traffic from your interception proxy to original location and port.
+- Instead of bettercap an alternative is tweaking the `/etc/hosts` on the mobile phone.
+Add an entry into `/etc/hosts` for the target domain and point it to the IP address of your intercepting proxy.
+This creates a similar situation of being MiTM as with bettercap and you need to redirect port 443 to the port which is used by your interception proxy.
+The redirection can be applied as mentioned above.
+Additionally, you need to redirect traffic from your interception proxy to the original location and port.

 > When redirecting a traffic you should create narrow rules to minimize noise and out-of-scope traffic.